thomasoleary/dissertation/README.md

-# Dissertation Work
+# Dissertation
-Currently a repository where my COMP320 R&D: Practice - Literature Review & Proposal is being pushed to.
+## Can an Unknowing Participant distinguish between Multi-Agent Designed and Human Designed Interiors?
+Repository for my Dissertation